gecko984/supervenn/README.md

 #### [pyvenn](https://raw.githubusercontent.com/wiki/tctianchi/pyvenn)
 <img src="https://raw.githubusercontent.com/wiki/tctianchi/pyvenn/venn6.png" width=800>
-This package produces diagrams for up to 6 sets, but they are not in any vay proportional.
+This package produces diagrams for up to 6 sets, but they are not in any way proportional.
 It just has pre-set images for every given sets count, your actual sets only affect the labels that are placed on top of the fixed image, not unlike the banana diagram above.

+### Plans for the future

 ### Author
 This package is created and maintained by Fedor Indukaev.
 This is my first attempt at making a full Python package, so code and structure of the package might be not up to best practices sometimes.
 Any bug reports, questions, comments, recommendations, feature requests, pull requests, code reviews etc are most welcome.
 You can reach me at `my github username at mail by g0ogIe`.